0xPlatinum/trojan_side_project/README.md

 the user is currently using and adds the rev shell to it.
-If they remove the change, it will be added back shortly. however, sadly, i only found that this works if they run nohup python3 trojan.py > /dev/null 2>&1. maybe i find a new way in the future.
+If they remove the change, it will be added back shortly. however, sadly, i only found that this works if they run nohup python3 trojan.py > /dev/null 2>&1. maybe i find a new way in the future. also, it makes a file called "here" so i know it works lol